-Houston, Texas — Toshiba International Corporation (TIC) today announced a five-year commitment to the Next Generation Power Electronics Manufacturing Innovation Institute, a research and development consortium backed by the U.S. Department of Energy (DOE).
+Houston, Texas — Toshiba International Corporation (TIC) has announced a five-year commitment to the Next Generation Power Electronics Manufacturing Innovation Institute, a research and development consortium backed by the U.S. Department of Energy (DOE).
 TIC joins the institute as a partner in both financial support and active research in pursuit of wide bandgap (WBG) semiconductor-based power electronics.

 “Toshiba International Corporation is very pleased to be part of the Next Generation Power Electronics Manufacturing Innovation Institute,” said Mike Ayers, Group President of TIC Social Infrastructure.
 “This is an extraordinary opportunity to build a world class research, development and demonstration infrastructure, accelerate U.S. manufacturing in wide bandgap technology, and create sustained job growth.”

 The Next Generation Power Electronics Manufacturing Innovation Institute is supported in part by $70 million from the DOE and another $70 million through matched non-federal funds committed by the winning team of businesses and universities, along with the state of North Carolina. .
 The more than 25 companies, universities, and government organizations comprising the institute will explore how WBG semiconductor technology can foster the development of more affordable and efficient power electronics.
 Applications include renewable power interconnection, industrial-scale variable speed drive, electric vehicles, personal devices, and a more flexible grid.